RJPearson94/terraform-provider-twilio/docs/resources/taskrouter_task_channel.md

 # twilio_taskrouter_task_channel Resource

-Manages a TaskRouter Task Channel
+Manages a TaskRouter task channel.
+See the [API docs](https://www.twilio.com/docs/taskrouter/api/task-channel) for more information

+For more information on TaskRouter, see the product [page](https://www.twilio.com/taskrouter)

 ## Example Usage